 Most guys want to have a big set of biceps, but there is a more important muscle in your body.
 Hint: I’m talking about the one inside your head.
 If you want to think fast and change the world with your ideas, read this blog right now.
-I’ll show you how to boost your brain power (#1 sounds simple but most people don’t have enough self-control to put it into practice).
+I’ll show you how to boost your brain power (#1 sounds easy but most people don’t have enough self-control to put it into practice).

 Eliminate distractions to guide your energy more effectively.